jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

 # Potential future additions
    - if adding 'teacher page' just add a dropdown for signup/login to specify weather student or teacher
+   - notify users of password requirements so they don't have to trial and error
+   - email verification